dragun83/Zabbix_syslog_linker/README.md

 8. Create **host** and attache **Syslog** template to it.
 IP address is the key to identificate syslog source. [manual](https://www.zabbix.com/documentation/current/en/manual/config/hosts/host)

-Now in "Las data" you can see syslog messages.
+Now in "Last data" you can see syslog messages.